Applied Part 3. Project Constitution: First Rules Referendum

 Find governance_protocol without a tie-breaker rule.

-Do not modify files, return a list of discrepancies.
+Do not change the files, return the list of inconsistencies.

-- immutable rule written as "avoid if possible" — this is a recommendation, not a prohibition;
+- an immutable rule is written as "avoid if possible" — that is a recommendation, not a prohibition;

-rollback_condition, and remains indefinite during an incident; governance_protocoldoes not describe a tie-breaker rule — at equal score the system hangs;change_logis absent, and the very first constitution change loses provenance.
+rollback_condition, and on an incident it remains indefinite; governance_protocoldoes not describe the tie-breaker rule — on a tied score the system hangs;change_logis missing, and the very first change to the constitution loses its provenance.

-Only after passing this list, fix the draft in your project.
-In the educational book2/, this step does not require git commands: a readable constitution.md with rule provenance is what matters.
+Only after going through this list, fix the draft in your project.
+In the learning book2/, this step does not require git commands: what matters is a readable constitution.md with the rule's provenance.

 python3 book2/examples/constitution/scripts/check.py \